microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 _High-level architecture_

-Design an migration solution that addresses the needs and requirements of the organization.
+Design a migration solution that addresses the needs and requirements of the organization.
 Provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.
 Address the requirements in the following areas:

 _Migration_